-When our bodies die, the invisible parts of us (our spirits) go to heaven to live with God-forever!
+4. When our bodies die, the invisible parts of us (our spirits) go to heaven to live with God forever!

-"God so loved the world that he gave his one and only Son.
-Anyone who believes in him will not die but will have eternal life."
+"For God so loved the world that he gave his only Son, that whoever believes in him should not perish but have eternal life."

-John 3:16 16 (NIrV)
+John 3:16